linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 # FIGURE 2

 Cash flows from a transaction where the oil buyer enters into a financially settled 2-year swap.
-Each year the buyer pays the spot price for oil and receives spot price -  $110.483.
-The buyer's net cost of oil is$ 110.483/barrel.
+Each year the buyer pays the spot price for oil and receives spot price -  \$110.483.
+The buyer's net cost of oil is\$ 110.483/barrel.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/5b5a785df75c24e041cf0275d70b59b8c9ebed1070953026f20697f98d3f3c13.jpg)